 (14 August 2010, updated 03 November 2011) The new digital only release from Katie Davis entitled Three Songs (Katie Davis (USA), 2010) is a singer songwriter project.
 It is said to appeal to fans of Bright Eyes, Ingrid Michaelson and Feist.
 Although six years from her last release Terrible, Terrible, the project clearly shows the artist is continuing to develop professionally.
-Watch the artist's 2011
+Watch the artist's 2011video playlist on YouTube.

 Her striking acoustic guitar combined with her mesmerizing and poignant vocals allow the listener just a taste of her melancholic songs.
 Her ballad approach reminds you of Alanis Morissette and she certainly has a straight-hitting sound.
 Her introspective and hauntingly beautiful songs--the kind you hear in the movies over kissing or crying scenes--liken her to other straight-voiced ladies like Beth Orton, Feist, and Jenny Lewis.

 She has earned unprecedented national press, MTV and worldwide radio play, and a packed schedule of live shows with national touring acts.
 In early 2005, Katie played her first solo shows to small but delighted crowds in the beer-soaked dive bars of Seattle's Pioneer Square.
 And by 2006, Katie enjoyed her first four-story marquee at the Showbox, a musical institution and one of the northwest's biggest theaters.